-Henry Charles Anstey, a member of the Witheridge Ansteys (a sub-branch of the Tiverton Ansteys), was born in February 1826 in Witheridge, Devon to parents William Anstey, a cordwainer, and Mary Cole.
-Henry is a notable figure in the Anstey story because he was an American Anstey Pioneer, with many Ansteys alive today who live in America descendent from him.
+Henry Charles Anstey, a member of the Witheridge Ansteys (a sub-branch of the Chulmleigh Ansteys), was born in February 1826 in Witheridge, Devon to parents William Anstey, a cordwainer and later shoemaker, and Mary Cole.
+He is the patriarch of the Waukesha, Wisconsin Ansteys of America.

 In 1846 in Newton Abbot, Henry married Mary Jane Dart.
 They had children: